-While Australians seem to be comfortable with taking on a higher level of debt (compared to previous generations where a higher saving rate was encouraged), the high debt level is largely due to the appreciation of Australian property over the past decade.
+While Australians seem to be comfortable with taking on a higher level of debt (compared to previous generations with higher saving rates), the high debt level is largely due to the appreciation of Australian property over the past decade.

-The accelerated price growth of capital city housing markets, including Sydney and Melbourne, during this time, has subsequently pushed up mortgage sizes, leaving Australians with no choice but to borrow more.
+The accelerated price growth of capital city housing markets like Sydney and Melbourne during this time has subsequently pushed up mortgage sizes, leaving Australians with no choice but to borrow more.